Manganese Benefits, Foods, Deficiency, Supplements and More - Dr. Axe

 Superoxide dismutases are the only enzymes capable of consuming superoxide radicals, making them valuable for slowing the aging process and prolonging health.

 Manganese also helps form important enzymes related to bone formation, including glycosyltransferases and xylosyltransferases.
-Finally, it’s involved in creation of digestive enzymes that turn compounds found in food into useable nutrients and energy within the body, including glucose and amino acids.
+Finally, it’s involved in the creation of digestive enzymes that turn compounds found in food into usable nutrients and energy within the body, including glucose and amino acids.

 A percentage of the body’s manganese supply exists in the synaptic vesicles within the brain, so it is closely tied to electrophysiological activity of the brain’s neurons that control cognitive function.